-All living things take food.
-Not all the food that is eaten is really used, only a part of it is utilised by the body.
+All organisms need food.
+Not all the food that is eaten is completely used, only a part of it is utilised by the body.
 What happens to the rest?
-This has to be removed by the body as wastes.
-Our body also produces some wastes in other life processes.
-The process of getting rid of these wastes by the living organisms is known as excretion.
+This has to be removed from the body as wastes.
+Our body produces some wastes in other life processes also.
+The process of getting rid of wastes by organisms is known as excretion.

 Do plants also excrete?
-Yes, they do.
-However, the mechanisms in plants are a little different.
-Some harmful or poisonous materials do get produced in plants as wastes.
+They do, but not as seen in animals.
+The mechanisms in plants are a little different.
 Some plants find it possible to store the waste products within their parts in a way that they do not harm the plant as a whole.
 Some plants remove waste products as secretions.

-Excretion is another characteristics common to all living things.
+Excretion is another characteristic common to all organisms.

-Do all living things reproduce their own kind?
+Do all organisms reproduce their own kind?

 Have you ever seen nests of some birds like pigeons?
 Many birds lay their eggs in the nest.
-Some of the eggs may hatch and young birds come out of these (Fig. 9.13).
+Some of the eggs hatch and young birds come out of them (Fig. 9.13).

-Fig 9.13 (a) Birds lay eggs which after hatching produce (b) young ones
+Fig. 9.13 (a) Birds lay eggs which after hatching produce (b) young ones